SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs.md

 `* | json auto keys \<key\>", \<key\>" as\<field\>,\<field\>`

 Use the **refonly** option to extract only the referenced keys.
-If you don't use this option, **json auto** will also extract all other JSON fields in the message.
+If you do not use this option, **json auto** will also extract all other JSON fields in the message.

 Example: